Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Ellipsoid-based Prior Network

-The intersection indicator $i(\bfp,\bfv)$ in \eqref{eq:ellipsoid_intersection} is positive when the line through $\bfp$ in direction $\bfv$ intersects $\calE$ and negative otherwise.
+The proof of Proposition~\ref{prop:ellipsoid_sddf} is provided in Supplemental~\ref{sec:appdx_proof_prop_ellipsoid_sddf}.
+The expression in~\eqref{eq:intersection_sol} is one of the two solutions of the quadratic equation formed by combining the ray equation $\bfq = \bfR^\top (\bfp + f(\bfp,\bfv;\calE)\bfv - \bfc)$ and the ellipsoid equation $\bfq^\top \bfQ_0^{-2} \bfq = 1$.
+It corresponds to the first intersection point along the ray direction, which aligns with the SDDF definition in Definition~\ref{def:sddf}.
+The intersection indicator $i(\bfp,\bfv)$ in~\eqref{eq:ellipsoid_intersection} is positive when the line through $\bfp$ in direction $\bfv$ intersects $\calE$ and negative otherwise.
 When the line is tangent to the ellipsoid, we have $i(\bfp,\bfv)=0$.
 We also introduce a sign indicator:

 which is negative when $\bfp \in \calE$ and positive otherwise.
 We use the above equation instead of $\bfp'^\top \bfQ_0^{-2}\bfp' - 1$ as the sign indicator for better numerical stability.

 In order to specify a reasonable SDDF prior when the line does not intersect the ellipsoid, i.e., when $i(\bfp,\bfv)<0$, we change the SDDF from $\infty$ to: